nomeata/ghcjs2gh-pages/README.md

     don’t actually do anything, just installing the apt packages and loading the cache takes many minutes for each stage.

-    We avoid this by running these stages *only* you determine that you need them.
+    We avoid this by running these stages *only* when you determine that you need them.

   * What is this http://hackage-ghcjs-overlay.nomeata.de/ hackage source?